Coming Soon 👀 At the beginning of April, you’ll be

 So, what’s next, Cornets, Trumpets, French horns?
 Then maybe, auto, bicycle, clown, blowyourowns?

-W Crowley Premium Member about 3 years ago
+W Crowley Premium Member over 3 years ago

 Hey, who you calling low brass?
 I got lots of friends in low places, where the whisky drowns and the beer chases the blues away.